souptikji/souptikji.github.io/blog.md

 ---
 layout: page
-title: Research Blog
+title: Blog
 permalink: /blog/
 ---

-Research papers blog.
+A review of the research papers I find interesting.

 <ul class="listing">
 {% for post in site.posts %}